-Deploy and manage apps with Microsoft Intune
+Deploy and configure apps with Microsoft Intune

-Updated: September 4, 2015
+Updated: November 17, 2015

 Applies To: Microsoft Intune

-One of the primary reasons many companies use Microsoft Intune is to manage the multitude of apps that are available today.
+One of the primary reasons many companies use Microsoft Intune is to deploy apps that your users need to get their work done.
+Before you deploy apps, you'll need to get your devices managed .

 For example, if your company uses Microsoft Word, there are versions available for Windows, iOS, Android and more.
-The challenge you, as an IT admin face is to manage the multitude of apps available, on many different device and computer platforms with the aim of allowing users to do their work whilst still ensuring the security of your company data.
+The challenge you, as an IT admin face is to manage the multitude of apps available, on many different device and computer platforms with the aim of allowing users to do their work while still ensuring the security of your company data.

 Just like with the management of your devices, apps have a lifecycle that takes you from preparation, to deployment, monitoring, updating, and retiring.
-Intune can help you at all stages of this lifecycle.
+Intune can help you at all stages of this lifecycle:

-Additionally, after a time, it is likely that apps you deployed to devices will no longer be required and you'll want to uninstall them.
+After a time, it is likely that apps you deployed to devices will no longer be required and you'll want to uninstall them.
 Intune makes this process simple for apps that you manage.